Will The Research Tax Credit Be Extended Permanently?

 The real question is do you?

-Jason Cha, Technical Manager - Taxation, American Insitute of CPAs.
+Jason Cha, CPA, Technical Manager - Taxation, American Institute of CPAs.
 Jason serves as staff liaison to the Corporations and Shareholders Technical Resource Panel, as well as the Tax Methods and Periods Technical Resource Panel and related task forces.
 Prior to joining the AICPA, Jason was a tax manager at KPMG LLP.
 His 14-plus years of public accounting experience includes advising clients on tax issues affecting individuals, pass-through entities, and corporations.

 Go / Stop Switch image from Shutterstock